CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/php.md

 You can perform your own `composer.phar install` by using the [Post Build hook]({{< ref "develop/build-hooks.md#post-build-cc_post_build_hook" >}}) if for example you need to install dev dependencies.

+If you need to install development dependencies automatically, please let us know by opening a support ticket.
+This feature may be implemented using an environment variable in the future if this is often asked.

 Example of a `composer.json` file:

 ```javascript